MicrosoftDocs/powerquery-docs/powerquery-docs/best-practices.md

 ---
 # Best practices when working with Power Query

-Below are some tips and tricks to make the most out of your data wrangling experience in Power Query
+Below are some tips and tricks to make the most out of your data wrangling experience in Power Query.

 ## Choose the right connector